 Area of concern to be addressed Current risk rating Control measures Good Practice Control Measures Adopted In place?
-(Yes/No) Further action/Comments incorporated into the daily timetable. • Provision of hand gel is made available where there are no handwashing facilities, e.g. reception areas and entry and exit points.
-Final risk rating t will be implemented in your school for example how ciency of supplies A return-to-work plan for cleaning staff (including any deep cleans) is agreed with contracting agencies prior to September opening.
+(Yes/No) Further action/ Comments Final risk rating areas and entry and exit points. t will be implemented in your school for example how ciency of supplies often, whe n/if additional clean is n ecessary Cleaning capacity is reduced so that an initial deep-clean and ongoing cleaning of surfaces and touch points are not undertaken to the standards required A return-to-work plan for cleaning staff (including any deep cleans) is agreed with contracting agencies prior to September opening.
 An enhanced cleaning schedule is agreed and implemented which minimises the spread of infection, making full use of timetable breaks, between lunch groups, before and after school.
 Introduce enhanced daily cleaning of doorways, handles and corridor walls and other frequently touched surfaces More frequent cleaning of rooms / shared areas that are used by different groups Working hours for cleaning staff are increased in agreement with staff.
 Outdoor playground equipment should be more frequently cleaned.
 Seek LA support to manage insufficient capacity YES Cleaning Rota established KES 17 July Medium

 Area of concern to be addressed Current risk rating Control measures Good Practice Control Measures Adopted In place?
 (Yes/No) Further action/ Comments Final risk rating Procedures are not in place for Covid-19 clean following a suspected or confirmed case at school Cleaning company is aware of the guidance for cleaning of non-healthcare settings COVID-19: cleaning of non-healthcare settings guidance Plans are in place to identify and clean all areas with which the symptomatic person has been in contact Sufficient and suitable equipment is available for the required clean Adequate waste disposal arrangements are in place to dispose of contaminated equipment Alternative arrangements are in place for vulnerable pupils and key worker families in case the school needs to close for a Covid-19 clean Seek support from WCC YES Medium 12.
-Enhanced hygier practical equipment le toilet use, hand washing and decide on policy relate ed to usual ly shared items e.g. boo ks, toys Inadequate supplies of soap and hand sanitiser mean that regular hand washing routines cannot be established An audit of handwashing facilities and sanitiser dispensers is undertaken before the school reopens and additional supplies are purchased if necessary.
+Enhanced hygier practical equipm - e toilet use, hand washing and decide on policy relate ed to usual ly shared items e.g. boo oks, toys Inadequate supplies of soap and hand sanitiser mean that regular hand washing routines cannot be established An audit of handwashing facilities and sanitiser dispensers is undertaken before the school reopens and additional supplies are purchased if necessary.
 Appropriate measures to supervise effective hand washing of young children are in place Monitoring arrangements are in place to ensure that supplies of soap, hand towels and sanitiser are maintained throughout the day Posters and electronic messaging boards reinforce the need to wash hands regularly and frequently, including on arrival at school.
 Reinforce 'catch it, kill it, bin it' message YES KES/NB to monitor All staff to have morning checklists to check classroom supplies Medium Inadequate supplies and resources mean that shared items are not cleaned after each use Limit the amount of shared resources that are taken home and limit exchange of take-home resources between children, young people and staff YES All staff to monitor KES to inform staff of responsibilities Medium